akiyamalab/ghostz-gpu/README.md

 1. Download the archive of GHOSTZ-GPU from this repository.
 2. Extract the archive and cd into the extracted directory.
 3. Run make command.
-4. Copy 'ghostz-gpu' binary file to any directory you like.
+4. Copy `ghostz-gpu` binary file to any directory you like.

 Commands: